 Firstly, try not to stress out too much.
 If you do wake to find yourself on your back, just turn onto your side and go back to sleep – the evidence showed it was the position people started sleep in that was significant.

 You could try to put pillows behind your back, to prevent you from rolling backwards.
-Some women swear by a full body pillow like this one for comfort during pregnancy – presumably they’ve got pretty big beds, or hubby is sleeping in the spare room!
+Some women swear by a full body pillow like this one for comfort during pregnancy – presumably they’ve got pretty big beds, or their partner is sleeping in the spare room!

 As usual, we don’t know how the statistics affect bigger women – but we do know that as bigger women we’re at marginally increased risk for still birth, and this is something we can easily modify, if we’re back sleepers, to improve our chances of a healthy birth, so it is worth considering.